Defective Airbags

 Since they first became standard in many vehicles in the 1980s, airbags have saved thousands of lives.
-Defective airbags, on the other hand, may not only fail to protect vehicle occupants during an accident, but they may also cause more serious injuries than would otherwise have been sustained.
+Defective airbags, on the other hand, may not only fail to protect vehicle occupants during an accident, but they may also cause more serious personal injury than would otherwise have been sustained.

 Some possible causes of airbag defects include: